Skip to main content

 Biography

-Dr. Yoshiko Arahata will be developing a new graduate collaborative piano curriculum at NMSU.
+Dr. Yoshiko Arahata develops a new collaborative piano curriculum and teaches music theory at NMSU.
 Arahata came to NMSU following a two-year appointment as Visiting Assistant Professor of Chamber and Collaborative Music at Indiana University Jacobs School of Music.
-She also launched and teaches a summer course “The Pianist’s Guide to Dance Accompaniment” at Eastman School of Music.
+She also launched and teaches a summer course “The Pianist’s Guide to Dance Accompaniment” that fosters keyboard versatility at Eastman School of Music.
+Arahata serves on the Creative Music Making committee of the National Conference of Keyboard Pedagogy and is an active master class teacher and competition adjudicator.

 For more on Dr. Arahata, visit here. (photo by Chris McGuire)